paulghattas/busycluster/couchbase-server/couchbase-autonomous-operator-openshift/README.md

 ` oc create -f cluster-role-sa.yaml`

-## Create a service account and then assing the cluster role to that service account using a role binding:
+## Create a service account and then adding the cluster role to that service account using a role binding:

 `oc create serviceaccount couchbase-operator --namespace operator-couchbase-namespace`